joaoviana/final-year-project-blog/src/markdowns/logs/post-5.md

 Customisable Scene - sound source (sphere).
 User can change the materials/properties of the room, sound source shape, sound file, gain and how sound should be attenuated.
 Beginning the Learn Menu: Occlusion effect and explaining directivity patterns; Late Reflections durations - getting these values by inspecting the Resonance Audio JS file

+## Supervisor Meeting Notes
+Talked about User Testing Methods that are going to be applied

+Talked about hibrid methods used in VR user testing;

+It was pointed out how important to the grade the Testing phase is and how to analyse and further discuss the results